 Gamification – incorporating game-like systems into non-game situations – makes it possible to turn boring and tedious tasks into compelling jobs for your employees.

 Gamification is used all over the business world from loyalty card programs to frequent flyer miles to social media check-ins.
 Not only can it help you with customer-facing business strategies, but it can also greatly advance your CRM productivity.

 Interested in learning the effect of gamification on sales, how it improves productivity and more?
-Attend our free webinar on Monday, July 17 with Pete Jenkins, resident gamification guru.
-Register today!
+Check out our free webinar with Pete Jenkins, resident gamification guru.

 Here are the Top 7 reasons you should consider gamification for CRM implementation:

 It’s such a simple thought, but it packs a powerful punch.
 Gamification turns mundane tasks into engaging work.
 Whether it’s to score a free gift card, or gain recognition, making the job more enjoyable can change behavior.

 2) Quest to be the best

 Some people thrive on competition.
 One of the elements of gamification is a leaderboard where team members can sign in and see who is on top and who is lagging behind.
 The desire to be the best will drive employees to jump into the CRM platform and do everything they can to score points.

 CRM implementation can be a challenge for staff because they can view it as just another thing they have to do.
 But enticing employees onto the platform will better their participation.
 With better incentives to use your CRM platform, more team members will operate in the system.